Length of stay: 8 days

 In anticipation of our trip to Bonaire we completed our Enriched Air certification.
 When diving the air you breathe from your tank consists of the same blend of oxygen and nitrogen as the air you are breathing on the surface.
 But with Enriched Air, which is more commonly referred to as Nitrox, there is a higher percentage of oxygen in the air you are breathing underwater.
 This allows for more repetitive diving as less nitrogen is absorbed into your body.
 Plus we get to carry around another important looking dive card to prove we’ve completed this speciality.

 We woke up bright and early feeling extremely pumped for our first day of shore diving.
 With Nitrox.
 We met up with our guide Daniella in the lobby at VIP Diving at 8:30a.m.
 She first showed us how to analyze our Nitrox tanks and fill out the log book.
 We then grabbed our gear and tanks and shoved them in the back of her pick-up van.
-We were joined by one other diver, Frank, we also works at VIP but due to a shoulder injury has only been diving once a week.
+We were joined by one other diver, Frank, who also works at VIP but due to a shoulder injury has only been diving once a week.

 After discussing what types of marine life / dive sites we enjoy (which let’s be real, is pretty much anything and everything), Daniella figured out our dive plan for the morning.
 All four of us climbed into the truck and set off for the southern part of the western dive sites.